-SECTION 1 - H. INVENTORY
+SECTION 1 - F. INVENTORY

 No. Specifications Compliant

 No Yes

-1 The Bidder shall provide additional non active equipment for the department's inventory at approximately 20% of the active inventory.
-As the inventory is depleted, additional inventory must arrive within 24 to 36 hours of a request by the department.
-Please describe inventory protocol.
+The Bidder shall provide additional non-active equipment for the program's inventory at approximately 20% of the active inventory.
+As the inventory is depleted, additional inventory must arrive within 24 hours of a request by the Vendor.
+The vendor shall not be liable for replacement of lost, stolen, absconded, damaged or improperly removed equipment, but the Contractor will assist in the return of all equipment.
+Submission of applicable protocol is required.

-SECTION 1 - I. CENTRAL HOST SYSTEM
+SECTION 1 - G. CENTRAL HOST SYSTEM